robwilkes/phpipam/README.md

       - ./mysql:/var/lib/mysql
 ```

-If you wish to use a local SMTP server as part of your docker environment:

-You can also create an all-in-one YAML deployment descriptor with Docker compose, like this:
+You can also include an SMTP server by updating your docker-compose.yml as follows:

 ```yaml
 version: "3.7"